Why Man Utd should turn Wan-Bissaka into a centre-back - Tactical lessons from the Premier League matchday | Goal.com

 For the first goal, Arsenal’s forwards had man-marked every Liverpool player, forcing Virgil van Dijk, under significant pressure from Reiss Nelson, to under-hit his back pass.
 Alexandre Lacazette had to be smart to get their first.

-For the second goal, Nelson again sprinted to close down Alisson Becker, whose misplaced pass was intercepted by the ever-lively Lacazette.
+For the second goal, Nelson again sprinted to close down Alisson, whose misplaced pass was intercepted by the ever-lively Lacazette.

 2) Newcastle’s new attacking approach takes another step forward with a 3-4-2-1